Best Airports In Thailand: BKK vs DMK vs CNX vs HKT

 Chiang Mai International (CNX) is the primary gateway to Northern Thailand, located remarkably close to the historic Old City.
 It serves as a critical hub for travelers seeking mountainous trekking, temple exploration, and the vibrant culture of the Lanna kingdom without the long transit times of Bangkok hubs.

-CNX is currently undergoing expansions to accommodate its status as a favorite for digital nomads and long-term residents.
+CNX is currently undergoing expansions to accommodate its status as a favourite for digital nomads and long-term residents.
 The terminal features local coffee kiosks that serve beans grown in the nearby mountains of Mae Wang and Samoeng, offering a literal taste of the region before you even leave the arrivals hall.

 Phuket International (HKT):